hashgraph/hedera-services/hedera-node/docs/intellij-quickstart.md

 Now browse to `com.hedera.node.app.ServicesMain`.
-Its `main` method starts a single node network of Hedera Service by calling `com.swirlds.platform.Browser#main`, which is the entrypoint to bootstrap the Platform app named by the [_config.txt_](../hedera-node/config.txt) in the working directory.
+Its `main` method starts a single node network of Hedera Service by calling `com.swirlds.platform.browser.Browser#main`, which is the entrypoint to bootstrap the Platform app named by the [_config.txt_](../hedera-node/config.txt) in the working directory.